thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Landscape.h.rst.txt

 .. code-block:: cpp

-   //This file is part of NECSim project which is released under BSD-3 license.
+   //This file is part of NECSim project which is released under MIT license.
-   //See file **LICENSE.txt** or visit https://opensource.org/licenses/BSD-3-Clause) for full license details
+   //See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details
    #ifndef LANDSCAPE_H
    #define LANDSCAPE_H